 Successful applicants will have a primary appointment in the department of Electrical and Systems Engineering (ese.wustl.edu) with the possibility of joint appointments in other departments.
-The faculty member will be expected to teach undergraduate and graduate courses in electrical and systems engineering, participate in University service, and establish a thriving externally-funded research program.
-Faculty positions are open for all levels; appointment at a senior rank (associate and full professor) will be considered for exceptional candidates with a distinguished record of achievement in research and teaching.
+The faculty member will be expected to teach undergraduate and graduate courses in electrical and systems engineering, participate in university service, and establish a thriving externally-funded research program.
+Faculty positions are open for all levels.

-Applicants should apply online with (1) a curriculum vitae, (2) a statement of research plans (Research statement should not exceed three pages.
-It should highlight the problem(s) or set of questions you plan to investigate, the approach that you envision taking in the next 5 years and your proposed funding plan), (3) a statement of teaching interests and philosophy, and (4) a list of at least three references to (http://apply.interfolio.com/80404).
-Priority will be given to completed applications (including submitted reference letters) received before December 15, 2020.
+Applications should include: (1) a cover letter that identifies the candidate’s three most significant publications and describes their interest in the position; (2) a curriculum vitae; (3) a research plan for the next five years that should not exceed three pages, and should highlight the problem(s) or set of questions to be investigated, the envisioned approach, a mentoring strategy, and the proposed funding sources; (4) a statement of teaching interests and philosophy; (5) a statement describing contributions to and future plans for enhancing equity, diversity and inclusion; and (6) a list of at least three references to (https://apply.interfolio.com/114838).
+Priority will be given to completed applications (including submitted reference letters) received before December 15, 2022.
 However, applications will be accepted at any time and will be considered until the positions are filled.
-Women and members of groups under-represented in engineering are encouraged to apply.
-Washington University in St. Louis is committed to the principles and practices of equal employment opportunity.
+Washington University in St. Louis is committed to the principles and practices of equal employment opportunity and especially encourages applications by those underrepresented in their academic fields.
 It is the University’s policy to recruit, hire, train, and promote persons in all job titles without regard to race, color, age, religion, sex, sexual orientation, gender identity or expression, national origin, protected veteran status, disability, or genetic information.
 Verification of employment eligibility will be required upon employment.